 Include a water quality characterization and identification of nitrate management measures that contains:

-Characterization of nitrate conditions within the proposed management zone, which will be used as the basis for demonstrating how nitrate will be managed within the Management Zone over short and long-term periods to meet the management goals established in the Central Valley Region SNMP.
+Characterization of nitrate conditions within the proposed Management Zone, which will be used as the basis for demonstrating how nitrate will be managed within the Management Zone over short and long-term periods to meet the management goals established in the Central Valley Region SNMP.

-Short (≤ 20 years) and long-term (> 20 years) projects and/or planning activities that will be implemented within the Management Zone, and in particular within prioritized areas (if such areas are identified in the Implementation Plan) to make progress towards attaining each of the management goals identified by the Nitrate Control Program.
+Short (≤ 20 years) and long-term (> 20 years) projects and/or planning activities that will be implemented within the Management Zone, and in particular within prioritized areas (if such areas are identified in the Implementation Plan), to make progress towards attaining each of the management goals identified by the Nitrate Control Program.
 Over time as water quality is managed in prioritized areas, updates to the plan may shift the priorities in the Management Zone.

-Milestones related to achieving balanced nitrate loadings and managed aquifer restoration.
+Milestones related to reducing nitrate loading and achieving compliance in ongoing discharges and managed basin and sub-basin restoration.

 A short and long-term schedule for implementation of nitrate management activities with interim milestones.